 What is alpha hydroxy acid?

-They can be naturally occurring or synthetic and the common ones include glycolic acid, lactic acid and citric acid.
-They are only weak acids (don’t confuse them with house cleaning acids or industrial acids) and are considered safe when used in skin care products, so long as their dosage is within FDA recommended limits.
+Alpha Hydroxy Acids are a group of water soluble chemicals that are well-known for their exfoliating properties and are popular ingredients in many skin care products.
+Exfoliation helps to renew your skin and give it a smoother and more radiant glow.
+AHAs can be naturally occurring or synthetic and the common ones include Glycolic Acid, Lactic Acid and Citric Acid.
+They are only weak acids however, (don’t confuse them with house cleaning acids or industrial acids) and are considered safe when used in skin care products – as long as their dosage is within FDA recommended limits.

 Safety of alpha hydroxy acid products

-The FDA has also recommended that alpha hydroxy acid products with a concentration of 30% or less are safe to use in salon products, if their usage is brief and is followed by a thorough cleansing of the skin – when applied by trained professionals and sun screen precautions are taken.
+The FDA has also recommended that Alpha Hydroxy Acid Products with a concentration of 30% or less are safe to use in salons, if their usage is brief and followed by a thorough cleansing of the skin – when applied by trained professionals and sun screen precautions are taken.

 What is glycolic acid?